 Title IX & Gender Equity

 The University is committed to responding promptly and effectively when it learns of any form of possible discrimination based on sex.
 The University responds to reports of sexual harassment, including sexual violence, as part of its efforts to stop the harassment and prevent its recurrence of possible sex discrimination.
-An individual who has questions or concerns regarding possible discrimination based on sex should contact a Title IX Coordinator at his/her respective School or unit (if applicable), or Mia Karvonides, the University’s Title IX Officer.
-Ms. Karvonides’s contact information is provided below.
+An individual who has questions or concerns regarding possible discrimination based on sex should contact a Title IX Coordinator at their respective School or unit (if applicable), or Nicole Merhill, the University's Title IX Officer.
+Ms. Merhill's contact information is provided below.
 An individual also may contact the U.S. Department of Education, Office for Civil Rights (“OCR”).

 Harvard also complies with Massachusetts laws that protect individuals from discrimination on the basis of sexual orientation, as well as on the basis of gender identity.
 Although these obligations may be outside the realm of Title IX, questions or concerns about possible discrimination based on sexual orientation and/or gender identity under state law may also be directed to a School or unit-based Title IX Coordinator, or to the University’s Title IX Officer.